mahmedraza1/Articly/README.md

 ## Usage

 ### Main Content Processing
-1. Enter the client name in the input field
+1. Enter the client name in the input field (auto-suggests previous clients)
 2. Paste your content (text + images) in the left editor
-3. Choose whether to include disclaimer
+3. Choose whether to include disclaimer using the toggle
 4. Click "Process Content" to generate optimized output
-5. Use "Copy HTML" to export the processed content
+5. Use "Copy HTML" to export the processed, beautified content

-### Image Compression
+### Image Management
 - Images are automatically detected and compressed when pasted
 - Processed images appear in a grid with download buttons
+- Images with original links show a 🔗 indicator
+- Click "Copy Link" to copy the original URL for linked images
 - Original dimensions and file sizes are preserved in metadata
+- Sequential image numbering per client for organization

+### Advanced Features
+- **HTML Beautification**: Processed HTML is automatically formatted and cleaned
+- **Link Detection**: Preserves original links from pasted content
+- **Style Processing**: Converts inline styles to semantic HTML elements
+- **Client Tracking**: Maintains image counters per client for consistent naming

 ### Disclaimer Management
 - Navigate to `/disc` to manage disclaimer settings